brackendev/SwiftPlayground-Pharo/README.md

 #### ◼︎ Dictionary class extension: `asSwiftDictionary`

-Returns a Pharo string representing a Swift object.
 Currently only handles one depth of booleans, numbers, and strings.

 ```smalltalk
 (Dictionary newFrom: {(1 -> 2). ('A' -> 3).
 (4 -> 'B').
 (5 -> true).